taskswithcode/sota_researchers_with_published_code/README.md

-Any company that leverages Machine Learning ideally should, in good conscience, feel compelled to support researchers who publish code, models etc. with permissible licenses, in a **tangible way beyond just attribution for legal compliance** - TWC
+Any company that leverages Machine Learning ideally should, in good conscience, feel compelled to support researchers who publish code, models/notebooks/apps etc. with permissible licenses, in a **tangible way beyond just attribution for legal compliance** - TWC